 For this study, mosquitoes were weighed before being exposed to participants.
 After a set amount of time, the participants were taken away and the mosquitoes were weighed again to get a base measurement.

 Next, the participants were given one alcoholic beverage and the experiment was repeated.
 When the weight of the mosquitoes was recorded after they were exposed to the participants after drinking the alcoholic beverage, it was found that the percentage increase in weight was greater than it was for the base measurement.

 The conclusion is that the mosquitoes bit participants who drank the beverage more frequently.
 This is due to increased ethanol excretion through the pores.

 How to Use Rubbing Alcohol to Repel Mosquitoes

 The most effective way to manage mosquitoes with alcohol is to spray them with it, causing them to dry out and die.

 While we don’t recommend using large concentrations of alcohol indoors, carrying a spray bottle with alcohol in it to the patio or front porch wouldn’t be a bad idea.

 Repel Mosquitoes Without Harmful Chemicals

-If you’re looking to repel mosquitoes as safely as possible, opt for an all-natural mosquito repellent, like Mosquito Magician!
-Made from natural ingredients including garlic, lemongrass, and geraniol, it’s proven to be effective and is safe for your family, children, and pets!
+If you’re looking to repel mosquitoes as safely as possible, opt for a mosquito repellent, like Mosquito Magician!
+Made from natural active ingredients including garlic, lemongrass, and geraniol, it’s proven to be effective and is safe for your family, children, and pets when used as directed!